-The Department of Geography at Miami integrates social and physical sciences to engage diverse people, places, and environments.
-Geographers and planners think spatially and use diverse geospatial technologies and approaches to understand a changing world and plan a more sustainable future.
-Our research and teaching focus on urbanization and planning, global development, and environmental change, and links among them.
+Geography integrates social and physical sciences to engage diverse people, places, and environments.
+Geographers think spatially and use geospatial technologies to understand a changing world and plan a more sustainable future.
+Our research and teaching focus on urbanization, globalization, and environmental change.

 Geography majors explore the interactions of people, places, and environments, integrating social and natural sciences to understand global issues and address them locally.
 Geographers synthesize spatial information using qualitative and quantitative techniques, including geospatial mapping technologies.
 Students gain critical thinking, research, and communications skills through both independent research and collaborative learning.
 Majors are trained for diverse opportunities related to urbanization, global development, and the environment.

 A low student to faculty ratio means that faculty are here for students and are accessible to student needs.
 Many geography majors are involved in independent research with faculty mentors.

 Students use geospatial technology to solve problems in our Geospatial Analysis Center (GAC) and take courses in geographic information systems (GIS), remote sensing, global positioning (GPS), and geovisualization.
 The Geography Department's GIS labs are equipped with advanced workstations running ArcGIS, ENVI, and a full suite of supporting statistical and database software.
 Students can also earn a certificate in geographic information science (GISci) to complement the major.

 Many of our students, especially those interested in applied environmental management or GIS, do internships as part of their degrees.
 Our students have worked in city planning departments in Oxford, Hamilton, and Cincinnati and the Three Valley Conservation Trust.

 What are the special admission requirements, if any?

 There are no additional admission requirements for this program.